GORE-TEX GUIDE – Everything You Need to Know

 In other words, GORE PRO is evolving to have more stretch, be more breathable and provide greater durability than previous versions — all while being lighter and offering a more natural-moving feel than older versions.
 All three PRO variations can be combined into a single jacket or pair of pants to cater to its end use.
 For example, a jacket could feature stretch across the back, increased breathability in the core, and rugged durability in the sleeves.

-Choosing the Right GORE-TEX Jacket for Backcountry Skiing
+Choosing the Right GTX Jacket for Backcountry Skiing

 While I strongly advocate for backcountry skiing in softshells and other breathable outerwear options as much as possible, I always pack a waterproof, breathable shell for windy ridge tops, storm days and as a backup layer.
 The first step to choosing the right GORE-TEX backcountry ski jacket is understanding the various waterproof, breathable techs on the market.
 There are many options, but GORE is generally regarded as the standard to which all others are measured.
 The basics behind 2L, 2.5L and 3L construction apply to all brands of waterproof, breathable membranes, not just GORE.